J-K: NC prez calls for all-party meet on Aug 22 to discuss non-local voter issue | Politics

 - India

-National Conference (NC) president Farooq Abdullah has convened an all-party meeting here on August 22 to discuss the issue of inclusion of outside voters in Jammu and Kashmir electoral rolls.
+National Conference (NC) president Farooq Abdullah has convened an all-party meeting here on August 22 to formulate a common position on the issue of inclusion of outside voters in Jammu and Kashmir electoral rolls.

-The meeting will discuss the future course of action with regard to the Election Commission allowing outsiders to register as voters in the Union Territory.
+The meeting, scheduled to be held at 11 am on Monday at Abdullah’s residence in Gupkar area of the city here, will discuss the future course of action with regard to the Election Commission allowing outsiders to register as voters in the Union Territory.

-''With regard to CEO's announcement stating that non-locals will be added as voters in J&K, Dr Farooq Abdullah has convened an APM (all-party meeting) on August 22 (Monday) at his residence,'' NC state spokesperson Imran Nabi Dar said.
+''With regard to CEO's announcement stating that non-locals will be added as voters in J&K, Dr Farooq Abdullah has convened an APM (all-party meeting) on August 22 (Monday) at his residence,'' Jammu and Kashmir NC spokesperson Imran Nabi Dar said.

 Dar said Abdullah has spoken to the mainstream political parties in the Union Territory and invited them to join the meeting.